-He was born during the Great Smog of 1952 and, as a result, developed chronic asthma.
-At the age of 6 his family moved to Langley near Slough in search of cleaner air to improve his health.
-At Ryver's Primary School his approach to art was developed and encouraged by his class teacher, the educational philosopher Ralph Dearden,
+He was born in London in 1952 and, aged 6, his family moved to Langley near Slough.
+At Ryver's Primary School his interest in art was developed and encouraged by his class teacher, the educational philosopher Ralph Dearden,

-He grew up in Buckinghamshire close to the childhood home of Paul Nash – an abiding influence in his work – and from an early age sang in public and had singing lessons (initially to improve his asthma), also joining the local church choir.
+He grew up close to the childhood home of Paul Nash – an abiding influence in his work – and from an early age sang in public and joined the local church choir.
 As his singing progressed he was a regular soloist in choral and operatic concerts.
-He taught himself the guitar at 16 and immediately began writing songs becoming a regular performer on the Thames Valley folk club circuit.
+He taught himself the guitar at 16 and immediately began writing songs becoming a regular performer on the local folk club circuit.
 His painting was further inspired by the colourful work of his art teacher at Slough Grammar School, Romeo di Girolamo (current President of the Royal Society of British Artists).

 He began painting professionally while a student.
 Working first in oils and screen print, his work progressed through pen and ink and acrylic paint before he found widespread success in the medium of watercolour.

-His work is concentrates on portraying the personality of the landscape.
-The major themes of his paintings are the effect of light and weather on landscapes chosen, coloured and textured to reveal their character.
+His work, then as now, focused on portraying the personality of the landscape.
+His major themes are the effect of light and weather on landscapes chosen, coloured and textured to reveal their character.
 The Pennines, the Lake District and the abbeys, castles and ruins of the North of England are his favourite subjects.
 In many ways his work is a continuation of the themes which underpinned several artists of the British Romantic School of the 1930s – most notably Paul Nash and John Piper.

-After university he lived in Durham until 1982, working on short projects for The Manpower Services Commission (running a youth training workshop) and Beamish Museum (as a music researcher) before becoming self employed as a musician and artist.
+After university he lived in Durham until 1982, working for The Manpower Services Commission and Beamish Museum before becoming a self-employed musician and artist.
 He moved to Berkshire in 1982 but returned to the North, moving to Masham, North Yorkshire, in 1987.